eosnetworkfoundation/grant-framework/applications/fundle.md

 ### Team Experience

 **Wiebe Hendriks**

 Roles:
 - General management tasks, Software Development (Front-end, Blockchain), Marketing and Financial

 Background:
 - Industrial Engineering and Management at Eindhoven University of Technology

 **Niels Snakenborg**

 Roles:
 - Software Development (Back-end, Blockchain)

 Background:
 - Informatics
 - iOS & Web developer at Shareforce

 **Leo Frehe**

 Roles:
 - Business Advisor

 Background:
 - TODO

 **Zaisan**
+Zaisan has been around in EOSIO ecosystem for several years, formally known as Europechain BV.
+The company is founded by several European block producers, and is focusing on software projects and business consultancy.
+The company has previously taken the task of writing the EOSIO Core+ Blue Paper on request of ENF.

 ### Team Org Repos